dart-archive/dart-samples/recipes/src/core/strings.md

     '''and
     jelly'''; // 'Peanut\nbutter and\njelly'

-You can also concatenate adjacent single line literals with multiline strings:
+You can concatenate adjacent single line literals with multiline strings:

-    'Peanut ' 'butter'
+    'Dewey ' 'Cheatem'
     ''' and
-    jelly'''; // 'Peanut butter and\n jelly'
+    Howe'''; // 'Dewey Cheatem and\n Howe'

 #### Alternatives to adjacent string literals

-Use `concat()`:

-    'Dewey'.concat(' Cheatem').concat(' and').concat( ' Howe'); // 'Dewey Cheatem and Howe'
+You can also use the `concat()` method on a string to concatenate it to another
+string:

+    var film = filmToWatch();
+    film = film.concat("\n");  // "The Big Lebowski\n"

-Since `concat()` creates a new string every time it is invoked, a long chain of `concat()`s can be expensive; if you need to incrementally build up a long string, use a StringBuffer instead (see below).
+Since `concat()` creates a new string every time it is invoked, a long chain of `concat()`s can be expensive.
+Avoid those.
+Use a StringBuffer instead (see _Incrementally building a string efficiently using a StringBuffer_, below).

-Use `join()` to combine a sequence of strings:
+Use can `join()` to combine a sequence of strings:

-    ['Dewey', 'Cheatem', 'and', 'Howe'].join(' '); // 'Dewey Cheatem and Howe'
+    ['The', 'Big', 'Lebowski']).join(' '); // 'The Big Lebowski'

-You can also use string interpolation (see below).
+You can also use string interpolation to concatenate strings (see _Interpolating expressions inside strings_, below).

 ## Interpolating expressions inside strings